5l1v3r1/HellsGate-EVA/README.md

-# The source code is not public, If u are really intrested in getting the code, ill be selling it for 50$ as Ethereum
+# The source code is not public, If u are really intrested in getting the code, ill be selling it for 50$ as Ethereum / Bitcoin
 # CONTACT ME AT : <a href="https://twitter.com/ORCA6665"><img src="https://img.icons8.com/color/48/000000/twitter.png" width="5.5%"/> <a href="mailto:chickensarehealthy666@gmail.com"> <img src="https://img.icons8.com/fluent/48/000000/gmail.png" width="5.5%"/> </a>

 **********************************************************************************************************************************************************